Always was, always will be: Uses

 "Always was, always will be" is sometimes incorporated into the Acknowledgment of Country.

+Always was, always will be was the name of a temporary installation (2012–2017) by Reko Rennie in Taylor Square, Sydney.

 A 2017 exhibition of photographs in Sydney by well-known Aboriginal Australian photojournalist Barbara McGrady was called Always Will Be.

 In 2020, "Always Was, Always Will Be" was selected as the theme for NAIDOC Week.

+Following the war on the Gaza Strip since October 2023, the slogan is often paired with "from the river to the sea" by Aboriginal activist groups in solidarity with Palestinians.
+“From the river to the sea / always was, always will be” was a frequent slogan encountered in the 2025 Invasion Day rallies held in cities across Australia.